robert113289/rover-project/README.md

       auto-scaling to handle peak loads, ensuring the system can scale up or down based on demand.

 ### Partial System Architecture

+Install mermaid plugin for markdown or visit [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) and paste the code below to view the diagram.

 ```mermaid
 graph TD;